Waning Crescent on

 Moon before ascending node

-11 days after descending node on 2 October 2017 at 02:05 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 14 October 2017 at 22:10 in ♌ Leo.
+11 days after descending node on 2 October 2017 at 02:05 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 14 October 2017 at 22:10 in ♌ Leo.

 Moon after northern standstill

-1 day since the previous standstill on 11 October 2017 at 18:21 in ♋ Cancer when the Moon has reached North declination of ∠19.616°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-19.741° at the point of next southern standstill on 25 October 2017 at 18:13 in ♑ Capricorn.
+1 day since the last northern standstill on 11 October 2017 at 18:21 in ♋ Cancer when the Moon has reached North declination of ∠19.616° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-19.741° at the point of next southern standstill on 25 October 2017 at 18:13 in ♑ Capricorn.

 Syzygy in 6 days